wnet-ieg-2/pbs-passport-authenticate/README.md

 3. Locate the menu item that reads *PBS Passport Authenticate*
 4. Click on *Activate*
 5. Navigate to *Settings* and select *PBS Passport Authenticate Settings*
-6. Enter values for all fields, particularly the LAAS and MVault sections (see above).
+6. Enter values for all fields, particularly the PMSSO, LAAS and MVault sections (see above).
 7. It may be necessary to visit the 'Permalinks' settings page to make sure that the endpoints provided by the plugin resolve correctly.

 ## Usage